Maria Tichonowa – Erasmus Exchange from Erlangen-Nürnberg, Germany

 Selin Ersoy – Erasmus Exchange from Bordeaux, France

-"The support at Plymouth University was very good.
+"The support at the University of Plymouth was very good.
 I found accommodation, for example, quite quickly although I didn't have any before I arrived in the city.
 There was also a diverse range of activities and leisure I could be part of, including art and sport societies.
 The conditions to study in the library and in computer areas were very good and everyone was ready to help.
 I also had the opportunity to meet other students from many countries.

 I learnt how to get used to different cultures, to live in a different environment and to be more open minded and outgoing.
 It is definitely an experience that any student should live."